Celebrities partner with Habitat to reflect on what home should be

 But for too many, a safe, decent and affordable home is out of reach.
 Even before the pandemic, more than 18 million households in the U.S. were spending more than half their income on housing.
 The economic impact of COVID-19 has substantially increased the number of people and families struggling with the impossible choice of covering the cost of housing and other basic needs, like food, water, heat and health care.

-That’s why prominent Habitat supporters are uniting to share what home means to them this holiday season.
+That’s why prominent Habitat supporters are uniting to share what home means to them.
 Watch their messages and share them with friends and family to raise awareness for our work to help families build and improve safe, decent and affordable places to call home.

 Garth Brooks and Trisha Yearwood